 Tomoya likes to do this in general to Sunohara and Fuko.

 Discussed in episode 20 of After Story when Tomoya gets a visit.
 It's about pressing red button if it says "don't press".

 As for the characters, both Nagisa and Tomoya often think of themselves as undeserving to be happy due to their flaws.

 She Is All Grown Up: Mei, briefly, in the Grand Finale.
 Blink and you might miss it.
 (Trust us, you won't want to miss it.)
-The rest of the girls in the series also qualify, though in a much more subtly.
-They were already beautiful, but look generally more mature than at the end they do in high school.
+The rest of the girls in the series also qualify, though much more subtly.
+They were already beautiful, but look generally more mature at the end than they do in high school.
 Justified in that they're all in their mid-20s at this point.
 Subverted for Fuko, who is still very childlike in appearance and mannerisms though she is the same age as the other characters.